-The Bank has maintained a mutually beneficially relationship with its suppliers, discharged its legal and regulatory obligations in a timely and efficient manner as well as carried out its business in line with the best ethical standards and tenets of sound Corporate Social Responsibility (CSR).
+Overall, the Bank had continued to maintain a mutually beneficially relationship with its suppliers, discharge its legal and regulatory obligations in a timely and efficient manner as well as carried out its business in line with the best ethical standards and tenets of sound Corporate Social Responsibility (CSR).

-4. RISK MANAGEMENT
+5. RISK MANAGEMENT

-4.1.
+5.1.
 Overview

 Risk is inherent in ASO's business and influences every aspect of decisions taken within the Bank.
 A thorough understanding of the risks the Bank faces and managing them appropriately would enhance the Bank's ability to make better decisions, deliver on objectives, and improve performance.
 The Bank's stakeholders make investments in the Bank with the expectation of various objectives including earning good returns, capital appreciation and long-term investment opportunities.
 To satisfactorily manage stakeholder expectations, the Bank must understand its risks, dimension them and manage them effectively.
 Risks associated with the Bank's activities can be stratified into credit risk, liquidity risk, operational risk, construction risk, reputational risk and market risk.
-Some identified risks cut across one or more of these risk categories.
+Some identified risks cut across one or more of these risk categories.'